Chapter 02: Martialism

 The name Alexandera Quorkiller had reached the Mithran Highlands years ago, when a team of sixteen youths captured an entire village overnight without a single loss.
 Over two subsequent mourning wars, Alex had won her clan an unprecedented nine victories, a clear testament to her leadership, creativity, and determination.

-Alex struck like a falcon, advancing so lightly, so quickly that Rowan could barely parry the tip of her sword as he danced back, his heels pressing into the stone pavers that bounded their dueling arena.
+Alex struck like a falcon, advancing so lightly, so quickly that Rowan could only just parry the tip of her sword as he danced back, his heels pressing into the stone pavers that bounded their dueling arena.
 Then, another attack, this time slower as Alex swung her sword wide.
 Rowan stopped this assault with both hands on either end of his stick, catching her weapon squarely with the middle of his own.

 SCRAK.
 He jumped back as he loosened his grip, his hands trembling in pain.
 He launched a defensive flourish, affording himself a few precious seconds as blood rushed back into his fingers.